Brown Amazon shipping box with light brown packing tape

 Develop a Buy Box Pricing Strategy

 Are your items priced competitively?
 Pricing lower than the competition doesn't guarantee you'll capture a higher percentage of Buy Box sales.
-To truly compete, you must be prepared to reprice products based on other offers and Amazon's pricing recommendations.
-An automatic Amazon repricing tool can help you do so without joining a race to the bottom.
+To truly compete, you must be prepared to reprice products based on other offers and Amazon's pricing recommendations, which are available in the Selling Coach report.
+You can see which offer is winning the Featured Offer on the Manage Pricing page and get real-time data about how your prices compare to others on the Pricing Health page.

 Maintain Amazon Account Health

 Amazon metrics such as Order Defect Rate, Cancellation Rate, and Late Shipment Rate play a role in determining who wins the Buy Box because these numbers tell Amazon how well you meet buyer expectations.
-Keeping your account healthy and in good standing can increase your chance of getting a share of the Buy Box.
+Keep your account healthy and in good standing.

 Build Your Amazon Seller Reputation